-IPC are a monthly measurement of the business trends in the sector stated in index.
-The statistics are grouped by total, building construction and civil engineering and covers Denmark.
+IPC is a monthly measurement of the business trends in the sector stated in index.
+It is compiled on a national level

 2.1 Data description

 The Index of production in construction is a monthly statistic that contains an overall production index for the building and construction sector in total, as well as two sub-indices for construction and civil engineering respectively.
 The indices show the cyclical developments in the sector and are based on hours worked in the construction and civil engineering sector from the Working Time Accounts (ATR).